Gareth1980/ultimate-irish-quiz/README.md

 All links tested and working correctly.

 ### Website and Social Media links
-All links for websites and social media in About section, top 4 recommendations section and footer section all working correctly on all devices and browsers and opened under a new tab leaving Donegal Town Destination tab open.
+All links   and social media in About section,  footer section all working correctly on all devices and browsers and opened under a new tab leaving Donegal Town Destination tab open.

 ### Contact Us
 Contact Us working correctly.
 I tried to submit an empty form and verified that an error message about the required fields appears.
 Tried to submit the form with an invalid email address without an @ and verified that a relevant error message appears.
-Tried to submit the form with only 1 field correctly entered, then 2 fields correctly and then 3 fields correctly entered  and verified that a relevant error message appears for the remaining fileds left blank.
+Tried to submit the form with only 1 field correctly entered, then 2 fields correctly and verified that a relevant error message appears for the remaining field(s) left blank.

 ### EmailJS
-When form fully completed correctly, I have checked that an email will be sent to my email address with all information given and also an automatic email will be sent the the email address entered in the form to say "Hi 'fname' Thank you for completing the contact form in the Destination Donegal Town website.
+When form fully completed correctly, I have checked that an email will be sent to my email address with all information given and also an automatic email will be sent the the email address entered in the form to say "Hi 'fname' Thank you for completing the contact form in the Ultimate Irish Quiz website.
 We will reply to you within 24 hours.
-Kinds Regards, Destination Donegal Town."
+Kinds Regards, Ultimate Irish Quiz."

 ### Browser Compatibility
 . | Appearance | Responsiveness | Comments |